 Jasonwell created an environmentally-friendly dog swimming pool.
 The high-density fiberboard walls sit inside of thick PVC.
 EVERYTHING is recyclable!
 (You don’t find that often!)
 The bottom is slip-resistant to protect your dog during play.
 A drain on the outside makes emptying the pool a cinch.
-You have a variety of sizes to choose from, including a massive option for large dogs (or your entire dog family).
+You have various sizes to choose from, including a massive option for large dogs (or your entire dog family).
 Dogs have no problem stepping over the sides, even if they’re a little on the senior side.

-Downsides?
+The downsides?
 While we love recyclable materials, the PVC won’t hold up to chewers.
 People also noted the sides tended to bulge outward when the pool was full.
 Leaning dogs also caused the sides to fall, spilling water out of the pool.

 YAHEETECH also uses durable PVC for its foldable dog swimming pool.
 You have three sizes to choose from, with the extra-large accommodating German Shepherds and other large dogs.
 The segmented sides fold flat for easy storage.
 The drain plug makes it easy to empty the pool when your dog’s finished for the day.

-The downsides?
+Downsides?
 This dog pool is a little on the expensive side.
 They strictly warn you to trim your dog’s nails to prevent punctures.
 People also felt it took a little longer to drain the pool.